-If you have a new urethra, you may experience an irregular urinary stream or spray, making it challenging to stand during urination.
+If you have any change in urethra placement, you may experience an irregular urinary stream or spray.
 Urinary spray can improve over several months as the surgical sites heal, but it can also be an ongoing issue.
 Your surgeon may be able to address this issue by adjusting the urethral opening.